Emerald Ash Borer (EAB)

 EAB Management in Roseville

 As the contractor prepares to begin our accelerated removal program, you are invited to participate in a community conversation hosted by Tree Trust and city staff.
-This event will be held:

 In early spring 2022, Tree Trust will begin removing ash trees throughout our community utilizing a phased, prioritization approach.
 Using data collected by city staff in the autumn of 2021, Tree Trust will address the highest priority trees first, beginning in the southeast quadrant of the city and progressing in a counterclockwise direction to address the trees most in need of removal.